szcompressor/next.szcompressor.github.io/content/en/meetings/Feb24FL.md

 + Meeting room: Chao Lecture Hall.
 + **Important**: Do **NOT** use the main museum entrance.
 Please refer to [this map](../Feb24FLMap.pdf) for parking and entrance.
 + Contact: Dr. Kai Zhao (kai.zhao@fsu.edu), Dr. Franck Cappello (cappello@mcs.anl.gov)
-+ Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSe6KjCFu9bsyHC3VFM3DQWAk-S35yUFw4ks-MuMobzvbHpRxQ/viewform) no matter you will attend in person or online
++ Meeting Zoom: One [Zoom link](https://fsu.zoom.us/j/97848288394?pwd=RmZodEdmL0NIOEJPVy9NZHJwLzRLdz09) for all the sessions
 + Meeting docs: All slides can be found in this [shared folder](https://drive.google.com/drive/folders/1zKNJn9_9QLGb5Ecm-Wm5Yc5pgfOdFMYK?usp=sharing)
++ Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSe6KjCFu9bsyHC3VFM3DQWAk-S35yUFw4ks-MuMobzvbHpRxQ/viewform) no matter you will attend in person or online)

 Schedule: